Fast and robust extraction of original and updated publication dates from web pages.

 $ htmldate -u http://blog.python.org/2016/12/python-360-is-now-available.html '2016-12-23'

-htmldate finds original and updated publication dates of web pages.
-URLs, HTML files or HTML trees are given as input, the library outputs a date string in the desired format.
+htmldate finds original and updated publication dates of web pages using heuristics on HTML code and linguistic patterns.
+URLs, HTML files, or HTML trees are given as input.
 It provides following ways to date a HTML document:

-- Markup in header: common patterns are used to identify relevant elements (e.g. link and meta elements) including Open Graph protocol attributes and a large number of CMS idiosyncracies
+- Markup in header: common patterns are used to identify relevant elements (e.g. link and meta elements) including Open Graph protocol attributes and a large number of CMS idiosyncrasies

-- HTML code: The whole document is then searched for structural markers: abbr/time elements and a series of attributes (e.g. postmetadata)
+- HTML code: The whole document is then searched for structural markers: abbr and time elements as well as a series of attributes (e.g. postmetadata)

 - Bare HTML content: A series of heuristics is run on text and markup: